philanc/luazen/README.md

 cryptographic functions for Lua: LZMA, base64 and base58, Chacha20, curve25519 key exchange, ed25519 signature, Blake2b hash, Argon2i key derivation and more...

 All the functions work on strings, there is no stream or chunked complex interface.
+All the code is included.
+No external dependencies.

 ### Recent changes